huggingface/blog/asr-diarization.md

 ---
-title: "ASR+Diarization on Inference Endpoints"
+title: "Powerful ASR + diarization + speculative decoding with Hugging Face Inference Endpoints"
 thumbnail: /blog/assets/asr-diarization/thumbnail.png
 authors:
 - user: sergeipetrov
 - user: reach-vb
+- user: pcuenq
+- user: philschmid
 ---

-# Transcribe Speech and Speaker Diarise on Hugging Face Inference Endpoints
+# Powerful ASR + diarization + speculative decoding with Hugging Face Inference Endpoints

 Whisper is one of the best open source speech recognition models and definitely the one most widely used.
 Hugging Face [Inference Endpoints](https://huggingface.co/inference-endpoints/dedicated) make it very easy to deploy any Whisper model out of the box.
 However, if you’d like to introduce additional features, like a diarization pipeline to identify speakers, or assisted generation for speculative decoding, things get trickier.
 The reason is that you need to combine Whisper with additional models, while still exposing a single API endpoint.

 We'll solve this challenge using a [custom inference handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler), which will implement the Automatic Speech Recogniton (ASR) and Diarization pipeline on Inference Endpoints, as well as supporting speculative decoding.
 The implementation of the diarization pipeline is inspired by the famous [Insanely Fast Whisper](https://github.com/Vaibhavs10/insanely-fast-whisper#insanely-fast-whisper), and it uses a [Pyannote](https://github.com/pyannote/pyannote-audio) model for diarization.
-For those ready to go all the way, we'll also provide a containerized model server that can be deployed anywhere.

 This will also be a demonstration of how flexible Inference Endpoints are and that you can host pretty much anything there.
-Here is the code to follow along:

-- [A custom ASR and Diarization handler](https://huggingface.co/sergeipetrov/asrdiarization-handler-default/blob/main/handler.py) - this handler works on Inference Endpoints as-is.
-- [A standalone platform-agnostic model server](https://github.com/plaggy/fast-whisper-server/tree/main/model-server) - this is a container that you can deploy anywhere - including Inference Endpoints!
-This is also a good fit if you’d like to do something very custom.
+[Here](https://huggingface.co/sergeipetrov/asrdiarization-handler/) is the code to follow along.
+Note that during initialization the whole repository gets mounted, and in your `handler.py` you can refer to other files in your repository if you prefer not to have all the logic in a single file.
+In this case, we decided to separate things into several files to keep things clean:
+- `handler.py` contains initialization and inference code
+- `diarization_utils.py` has all the diarization-related pre- and post-processing
+- `config.py` has `ModelSettings` and `InferenceConfig`. `ModelSettings` define which models will be utilized in the pipeline (you don't have to use all of them), and `InferenceConfig` defines the default inference parameters

 **_Starting with [Pytorch 2.2](https://pytorch.org/blog/pytorch2-2/), SDPA supports Flash Attention 2 out-of-the-box, so we'll use that version for faster inference._**